Initial singularity: History

 In 1922, Alexander Friedmann derived the Friedmann equations from Albert Einstein's general relativity.
 He predicted an expanding universe and asked if there could be singularity in the past.
 Lev Landau formalized the question in 1959.
 Vladimir Belinski, Isaak Khalatnikov, and Evgeny Lifshitz studied solution of Einstein equations near the singularity in 1969.
 According to the Belinski–Khalatnikov–Lifshitz theory, the singularity is a general property of symmetrical models based on general relativity, even for large dimensional models and supergravity models.
 This paper indicated a chaotic dynamics near the singularity known as the Mixmaster universe, a model developed by Charles W. Misner the same year.

 In 1970, Stephen Hawking and Roger Penrose developed the Penrose–Hawking singularity theorems for black holes and cosmological models, showing that the Big Bang singularity is inevitable under more general assumptions.
 In 2003, Arvind Borde, Alan Guth and Alexander Vilenkin considered a more general case.
 The Borde–Guth–Vilenkin theorem shows that a universe that expands on average is finite in the past for general f(R) gravity (more general than Einstein equations) and this result independent of the matter content of the universe.
 The BGV theorem however does not necessarily indicate a global singularity for all possible observers.

+Surveys

+According to a 2026 survey shared to 1675 members from the American Physical Society, 68% of respondents consider the Big Bang as a "hot dense state which may or may not correspond to the beginning of time", 20% consider that it corresponds to the beginning of time and it is a singularity, 5 % considered that the Big Bang was not a singularity but was the beginning of time; 4% chose the option of "other" and 3% preferred the "no opinion" option.